 As well, we use this event to celebrate the accomplishments of our successful alumni.

-This year, we had two awardees for the Distinguished Young Professional honor: Senior Associate Dean Jim Coakley presented to his former student Terence Chesire ’98, and the program director for accounting Professor Jake Rose presented to Kate Johnson ’98.
+This year, we had two awardees for the Distinguished Young Professional honor: Senior Associate Dean Jim Coakley presented to his former student Terence Chesire ’98, and Professor Jake Rose presented to Kate Johnson ’98.

 The classmates both have built exceptional careers for themselves.